BetterStackHQ/terraform-provider-better-uptime/docs/data-sources/betteruptime_monitor.md

 - **monitor_type** (String) Valid values:

     `status` We will check your website for 2XX HTTP status code.

+	`expected_status_code` We will check if your website returned one of the values in expected_status_codes.

     `keyword` We will check if your website contains the required_keyword.